GaloisInc/mctrace/release/README.md

 Running the Demonstration
 =========================

-This document is provided with a self-contained version of MCTrace as a Docker image.
+This document is provided with a self-contained build of MCTrace as a Docker image.
 To load and run the image, run the following commands:

 ```